saifsuleman/reactive-ts/README.md

 - **More Flow operators** — `flatMap`, `zip`, `combine`, `debounce`, and others from the Kotlin Flow API
 - **Channels** — a `Channel<T>` primitive for communication between coroutines, similar to Go channels and `kotlinx.coroutines.channels`
 - **Hot streams** — `SharedFlow` and `StateFlow` equivalents for broadcast and state-holding use cases
-- **Cross-runtime support** — `CoroutineContext` currently relies on Node's `AsyncLocalStorage`.
-Investigate support for Bun, Deno, and browser environments, where that API may differ or be unavailable

 ## Install